 The question is: ” Shall I adapt my strategies and imagine the new scenario so develop something that will focus on the new scenario and work well there or shall I keep my existing work and wait hoping, which is a bad word but let’s say, expecting that that market turns back to its previous characteristics.

 But the changes are normal, they are in markets so they are in people.
-Maybe you have friends who change their attitude because of many factors, friends so that changing strengthen your friendship or make it go, so that you don’t hang around with these people any longer because you have no longer the feeling your had the same can happen with the market.
+Maybe you have friends who change their attitude because of many factors, friends so that changing strengthen your friendship or make it go so that you don’t hang around with these people any longer because you have no longer the feeling you had the same can happen with the market.

 DAX is disappointing under this point of view in the last period just because it doesn’t respond well at all at my strategies.

-Another market with a similar behavior, similar in terms of not leading to the expected profits is Crude Oil, which is again one of my favourite markets.
+Another market with a similar behavior, similar in terms of not leading to the expected profits is Crude Oil, which is again one of my favorite markets.

-So if you ask me: “What are your favourite market?”
+So if you ask me: “What are your favorite market?”
 DAX and Crude Oil!
 Or: “Are you making a lot of money?”
-No absolutely I’m losing money!
+No, absolutely I’m losing money!

 Crude oil is another market, I made a lot of money on Crude Oil in the past, but now current days, well current days it’s getting a bit better, but let’s say the last year it has been absolutely bad so I hope it’s going back as I see some improvement now in the results to its previous identity, but so far has not been working very well.